ericsonga/APCSAReview/_sources/VariableBasics/VariablePracticeParsons.rst

    :adaptive:
    :noindent:

    The following program segment should figure out the cost per person for a dinner including the tip.
-But the blocks have been mixed up and include an extra block that isn't needed in the solution.
+But the blocks have been mixed up and may include an extra block that isn't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
    double bill = 89.23;
    =====